NicolaDM/phastSim/README.md

 In addition, a codon model has a codon-specific omega parameter that increases or decreases the rate of nonsynonymous changes at the given codon.
 Variation in omega can be defined with a finite number of omega classes, or with a continuous gamma distribution.

-Thanks to the new algorithm in phastSim, the computational demand is almost not affected by the complexity of chosen evolution model.
+Thanks to the new algorithm in phastSim, the computational demand is almost unaffected by the complexity of chosen evolution model.

 Rates in phastSim are normalized so that the expected number of substitutions per nucleotide site per unit branch length at the root is 1.
 This is true even when simulating under a codon model.
 If instead one wants branch lengths to be interpreted as number of expected substitutions per codon per unit time, then one needs to rescale the input tree by a factor of 3 using, for example, option `--scale 0.3333333`.
 Finally, since the substitution model will usually not  be assumed to be at equilibrium, the total evolution rate might typically decrease a bit moving downstream from the root to the tips of the phylogenetic tree.

+Indels can also be simulated, under a similar model as INDELible, using option `--indels`.
+Insertion rate and deletion rate can separately bespecified with options `--insertionRate` and `--deletionRate`.
+Insertion length distribution and deletion length distribution can be specified with options `--insertionLength` and `--deletionLength`, which offer a number of possible types of distributions.

 ## Other included scripts
 Other scripts (in the "scripts" subdirectory) which are not required to run `phastSim`, but are useful for support, are also included in this repository.
 These are: